Financial Aid

 Financial Aid Application Procedure

-All students applying for financial assistance must complete the Free Application for Federal Student Aid.
-Applicants for financial assistance are not considered until they have completed all admission requirements and have been issued an official notice of admission to the college
+All students applying for financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
+Applicants for financial assistance are not considered until they have completed all admission requirements and have been issued an official notice of admission by the college.

 Students who are seeking financial assistance are urged to submit their completed applications well in advance of the anticipated semester of registration.